eurostat/Nuts2json/README.md

 ## Technical details

 These files are produced from the NUTS SHP files provided on Eurostat website, <a href="http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts" target="_blank">here</a>.
-These files are transformed using http://www.gdal.org/ <a href="" target="_blank">GDAL</a> and, of course, <a href="https://github.com/mbostock/topojson/wiki" target="_blank">TopoJSON</a> libraries.
-The processes are automated in Bash.
+These files are transformed using <a href="http://www.gdal.org/" target="_blank">GDAL</a> and, of course, <a href="https://github.com/mbostock/topojson/wiki" target="_blank">TopoJSON</a> libraries.
+The processes are automated in Bash files, which are also shared in this repository.